cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 To alleviate gameplay stalls caused by shader and pipeline building, read [Async Shader Compile](#async-shader-compile) further below.

-### Can I disable, preload, or download shadersCaches?
+### Can I disable, preload, or download shader caches?

 If you simply want to turn off the notification that tells you they are being made, you can do this in `Options` -> `General settings` -> `Overlay`.

-On the contrary, no, you cannot magically create a cache before playing the game nor can you disable Shader or Pipelines to prevent stalling.
-Shaders and Pipelines are what allow your games to work on your GPU.
-No Shaders or Pipelines = No game - the emulator becomes a black square with only some music.
+Unfortunately, you cannot create a cache before playing the game, nor can you disable shaders or pipelines to prevent stalling.
+Shaders and pipelines are what allow your games to work on your GPU.
+If they were disabled, you would only see a black screen, with no graphical output.

-If you happen to get impatient and think downloading a cache is a good idea, please think again.
-Not only are caches from outside sources not reliable due to inconsistencies between game versions, data corruption, GPU vendors, etc - but due to these, external caches often cause severe graphical problems, performance drops, and otherwise inexplainable crashes.
-Cache distribution is also illegal by technicality, as they contain copyrighted data from within the games themselves.

-Only use your own cache and Async Shader Compile.
-If you have tried to download one, please remove the cache before asking for assistance.
+Pre-compiled shader and pipeline caches are available at [chriztr.github.io/cemu_shader_and_pipeline_caches](https://chriztr.github.io/cemu_shader_and_pipeline_caches/), however not all games are supported.
+Follow [Optimizing Cemu](/optimizing-cemu.html#importing-shader-caches-1) for more information on importing shader and pipeline caches.

 ### Async Shader Compile